 Gavin Maxwell died of cancer in 1969.
 His life was wild, romantic, dramatic and exotic but it was very likely not a happy one.

-He was born into an important family, his grandfather being the 7th Duke of Northumberland; he grew up in the Borders and soon developed an intense interest in nature.
+He was born into an important family, his grandfather being the 7th Duke of Northumberland; he grew up in Scotland’s South and soon developed an intense interest in nature.
 He graduated from Oxford and worked with the Special Operations Executive during World War Two.
 That alone could be material for more than one novel.
 He spent time in Iraq and Morocco and wrote fascinating accounts of his travels.
 But he must often have felt a stranger in this world, happy to retreat and shun society.
 A solitary man, a homosexual who suffered from depression.
 A man larger than life.